-Innovations in workplace communication have sought to improve collaboration between teams and across enterprises.
+Innovations in workplace communication have sought to improve collaboration between teams and across enterprises – and workstream collaboration can help.
 Although email remains a standard method of both internal and external communication, it is not necessarily suited for the volume of today’s workload and overflowing email inboxes that lead to stress and missed communications are a common problem.
 Though more urgent and immediate, phone communications can be interruptive and people will rarely phone unless something is very important or an instant answer is required.

 More recently, messaging apps specifically for enterprises such as Slack and HipChat have filled a gap by providing urgent but less interruptive communications.
 Messaging apps provide certain needs from a number of different communication methods such as the written trail of communication that comes with email, the immediacy of a phone call and integrations with other tools across multiple devices so people can stay constantly connected.